Halen84/Frankensteiner/README.md

 </details>

 # Frankensteiner
-This is a program to aid in the process of creating asymmetric faces for your Mordhau characters.
-What would otherwise be a gruesome process of individually changing up to 147 values - can now be done through a user-friendly interface instead.
+Frankensteiner is a program that allows you to create asymmetrical faces for your Mordhau characters.
+What would otherwise be a gruesome process of individually changing up to 147 values, can now be done through a user-friendly interface instead.

 ## Getting Started
 If you don't want to build it yourself, you can download the latest version from the [Releases](https://github.com/Dealman/Frankensteiner/releases) page.